hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - Every public graph output is contiguous frontend order, including outputs from native C32 and ROW32 producers.
-- Add scale, zero-point, clamp, raw-AFU, byte-exact Conv canonicalization, and quantization-correct fallback tests; add randomized coverage with each new model-required quantization pattern.
-Mul requires equivalent reference tests.
+- Add scale, zero-point, clamp, raw-AFU, byte-exact Conv canonicalization, and quantization-correct fallback tests; add randomized coverage for each residual pattern found in the target corpus.
-- Exhaustive 256-value LUT tests.
+- Exhaustive 256-value LUT tests for Sigmoid, clipping, SiLU, and Hard-Swish modes that are required by selected models, including extreme zero points, scales, rounding boundaries, and clamps.
+- If `MUL_Q7` or squeeze-excitation channel multiply is selected, compare every supported quantization/shape case with an independent integer reference and reject nearby unsupported broadcasts and representations.
 - Two-input aligned materialized Concat plus rejection tests for channel tails, non-channel axes, and mismatched quantization; fused-consumer coverage belongs to Phase 5.